-If you build your ArcGIS Server site manually using the Amazon Web Services (AWS) Management Console, you need to know what is required to run ArcGIS Server on an AWS EC2 instance.
+If you build your ArcGIS Server site using the Amazon Web Services (AWS) Management Console, you need to know what is required to run ArcGIS Server on an Amazon Elastic Compute Cloud (EC2) instance.

 For specific steps and explanations of Amazon Web Services functionality and how to use the AWS Management Console, read the Amazon Web Services documentation.
 The following is information specific to launching an EC2 instance running a stand-alone ArcGIS Server site.